 Putting a modern spin on retro pieces will not only give you a more contemporary look, but you’ll also stand out from the crowd.
 Win-win!

 4: YOU DRESS TOO YOUNG, TOO TRENDY OR TOO SEXY

 Turning 50 doesn’t mean you can’t be sexy, but it doesn’t give you license to dress how you used to!

 There are certain style choices you should leave behind because you’ll look like you’re trying too hard.
 Your signature short sleeveless, low-cut dresses were fine in your 20s.
 Now in your 50s you need to tone it down — make your outfit more chic and age-appropriate as opposed to flashy and trashy.
 Instead opt for a long-sleeved mini-dress with heels (if you have great legs), tight jeans and a gorgeous silk blouse (rather than a tight cropped T-shirt), or a figure-sculpting one-piece rather than a bikini.

 Sexy equals subtle and strong — remember a stylish woman knows to leave something to the imagination!

 RELATED: WHAT EVERY STYLISH WOMAN KNOWS

 5: YOU FORGOT ABOUT FIT

 Fit is the key to everything!
-But if you don’t care about the fit of your clothes, you run the risk of looking older.
-Ill-fitting clothes looks untidy and like you’re trying to hide your body, which looks conservative and makes you look older.
+If you don’t care about the fit of your clothes, you run the risk of looking older.
+Ill-fitting clothes look untidy and like you’re trying to hide your body, which looks conservative and makes you look older.

 RELATED: HOW TO LOOK RICH WHEN YOU’RE NOT